port-labs/port-docs/docs/integrations/terraform.md

 }
 ```

-To make terraform install the port provider, run the command:
+Run the following command to make Terraform install the Port provider:

 ```shell
 terraform init
 ```

-The command should print something like this when the `init` command is finish:
+The command will print the following when the `init` command has finished running:

 `Terraform has been successfully initialized!`

-In order to validate that the module initialization worked, run the command:
+In order to validate the module initialization works, run the command:

 ```shell
  terraform plan
 ```

-The result should be : `No changes.
+The result will be: `no changes.
 Your infrastructure matches the configuration.`

 ## Usage

 ### Creating Blueprints

-First, we will create two blueprints - Microservice and Package and we will connect to multiple packages.
-Add the following to your terraform files:
+First, we will create two Blueprints (microservice and package) and then connect a microservice to multiple packages.
+Add the following to your Terraform files:

 ```hcl
 resource "port-labs_blueprint" "microservice" {